Sunshine Meadows Hike: Banff Trail Guide

 3. Rock Isle Road Trail

-Rock Isle Lake Viewpoint at Sunshine Meadows in Banff National Park
+Park benches at the Rock Isle Lake Viewpoint at Sunshine Meadows in Banff National Park.

 It only takes a few minutes of walking to reach the Rock Isle Viewpoint, and to be honest, the views of this Banff lake are amazing the entire way.
 You’ll also pass an outhouse in case you need to get rid of some of your pre-hike coffee.

 You’ll cross a little bridge to reach the Rock Isle Viewpoint, where you’ll find lots of park benches and several interpretive signs.
 I’ll never forget this spot as it is where I spotted my first wild fox in Banff National Park.
-(I’ve since seen them at Minnewanka Lake).
+(I’ve since seen them at Lake Minnewanka).

 You can continue along Rock Isle Road back to the Sunshine Village Gondola station.
 It’s the easiest way back to the village, but in our opinion, it’s the least scenic.

-Rock Isle Road hiking trail at Sunshine meadows
+one of the Brewer kids walks the Rock Isle Road hiking trail at Sunshine meadows.

 Rather, we recommend you turn back towards the Rock Isle Junction and continue your hike around the Grizzly Lake and Laryx Lake Loop.

-Getting confused with all the trail junctions?
-Don’t worry – as long as you have your Sunshine Meadows hiking guide in hand (available for free at the ticket counter and the interpretive centre), you’ll do just fine.
+Feeling confused with all the trail junctions?
+Don’t worry; as long as you have your Sunshine Meadows hiking guide in hand (available for free at the ticket counter and the interpretive centre), you’ll do just fine.
 There is abundant trail signage within Sunshine Meadows, making it nearly impossible to get lost.

-As you start hiking towards the Grizzly / Laryx Junction, the trail starts to become a non-groomed real hiking trail, but it’s still in good shape.
-As with everywhere in Sunshine Meadows, the sheer amount of alpine meadow wild flowers is astounding.
+As you start hiking towards the Grizzly/Laryx Junction, the trail starts to become a non-groomed hiking trail, but it’s still in good shape.
+As with everywhere in Sunshine Meadows, the sheer number of alpine meadow wildflowers is astounding.

 As you leave the shores of Rock Isle Lake, watch for a short wooden boardwalk on the right to a small, but pleasing waterfall.
 You’ll enjoy nice views of The Monarch (2,904 m) and Mount Shanks (2,838 m) in the distance.